coder/docs/guides/troubleshooting/inotify-watch-limits.md

 Many applications include files that change rarely (e.g., third-party dependencies stored in `node_modules`).
 Your tools may watch for changes to these files and folders, consuming `inotify` watchers.
-These tools typically provide configuration settings to exclude certain files, paths, and patterns from file watching.
+These tools typically provide configuration settings to exclude specific files, paths, and patterns from file watching.

 For example, Visual Studio Code and `code-server` apply the following [user